Type: Creativity, Ensemble Building

 3. The objective of the group is to create the scene’s environment without any one person being the center of attention.
 They can use their bodies as props/objects within the scene, use sound effects, become secondary characters, etc.

-All of these things should be done subtly, never overpowering one another.
+- Player 6: A broadway performer warming up his/her voice.
+(All of these things should be done subtly, never overpowering one another.)

 4. Give the groups a few minutes to practice, then call each group up to the stage one at a time.